myusufs34/myusufs34/README.md

 # M. Yusuf Sağlam

 Building a real-time **frame generation** system for games — training the model, distilling it, and shipping it as a desktop app.
+The news on this project are going to be in the 'Frame Generation' repositorie.

 Currently focused on: optical-flow based video frame interpolation under **severe hardware constraints**.